railcore/railcore.github.io/build_and_troubleshoot/build_faq.md

 ### Q. My mesh level is terrible!
 What do I need to do?

-A. If using a BL-touch with a magnetic bed, you can see a very bumpy mesh, as terh BL-touch is magnetic.
+A. If using a BL-touch with a magnetic bed, you can see a very bumpy mesh, as the BL-touch is magnetic.
 You have to probe between the magnets.
 With the bed levelling you must also probe at these points.
+See "bltouch-magbed-bed.g" in the sys folder.

 ### Q. Will there be a toolchanger for Railcore?